Site-Fan/Site-Fan.github.io/content/posts/CS205_My_FileSys.md

   - Output nothing unless any error occurs.
 - `mv`
   - Output nothing unless any error occurs.
 - `rm`
   - Output nothing unless any error occurs.
 - `pwd`
   - Output the absolute path of current working directory
 - For all types of errors, just output `error` in a single line:
-  - wrong number of arguments, like missing or too-many arguments
+  - wrong number of arguments, like missing or too-many arguments.
-  - invalid arguments, like `find whatever -wrong argument `
+  - invalid arguments, like `find whatever -wrong argument `.
-  - accessing files/directories that does not exist
+  - accessing files/directories that does not exist.
   - wrong path, like `cd` into a **file path** or `echo` into a **directory path** etc.
-  - name conflict, like making/renaming a
+  - name conflict, like making/renaming a file to the name of an existing file.
-  - other possible errors
+  - other possible errors.

 ## Sample Input #1